Police investigating killings of 12,000 Ukrainians in war - NewsBreak

 Police investigating killings of 12,000 Ukrainians in war

-The lush green beauty of a pine forest with singing birds contrasted with the violent deaths of newly discovered victims of Russia's war in Ukraine , as workers exhumed bodies from another mass grave near the town of Bucha on Kyiv's outskirts.
+BUCHA, Ukraine — (AP) — The lush green beauty of a pine forest and singing birds contrasted with the violent deaths of newly discovered victims of Russia's war in Ukraine, as workers exhumed bodies from another burial site near Bucha on Kyiv's outskirts.

 The hands of several victims were tied behind their backs.
-The gruesome work of digging up the remains coincided with the Ukrainian police chief's report that authorities have opened criminal investigations into the killings of more than 12,000 people since Russia’ invaded Ukraine on Feb.
-24.
+The gruesome work of digging up the remains coincided with the Ukrainian police chief's report that authorities have opened criminal investigations into the killings of more than 12,000 people during Russia’s war.

-Workers wearing white hazmat suits and masks used shovels to exhume bodies from the soil of the forest, marking each section with small yellow numbered signs on the ground.
-The bodies, covered in cloth and dirt, attracted flies.
+Workers in white hazmat suits and wearing masks used shovels to exhume bodies from the soil of the forest, marking each section with small yellow numbered signs on the ground.
+The bodies, covered in cloth and dirt, attracted flies and were dragged by rope.

-“Shots to the knees tell us that people were tortured,” Andriy Nebytov, head of the Kyiv regional police, said at the scene.
+“Shots to the knees tell us that people were tortured,” said Andriy Nebytov, head of the Kyiv regional police.
 “The hands tied behind the back with tape say that people had been held (hostage) for a long time and (enemy forces) tried to get any information from them.”

-Since the withdrawal of Russian troops from the region at the end of March, authorities say they have uncovered the bodies of 1,316 people, many in mass graves in the forest and elsewhere.
+Since the withdrawal of Russian troops from the region at the end of March, the authorities say they have uncovered the bodies of 1,316 people.

-The horrors of Bucha shocked the world after Russian troops left.
-The mass grave that reporters saw Monday was just behind a trench dug out for a military vehicle.
-The bodies of seven civilians were retrieved.
-Two of the bodies were found with their hands tied and gunshot wounds to the knees and head, Nebytov said.
+One site reporters saw near Bucha on Monday was a mass grave, where the horrors of the killings shocked the world after a regional Russian withdrawal earlier in the war.
+Reporters on Monday saw a mass grave just behind a trench dug out for a military vehicle.
+The bodies of seven civilians were retrieved from the mass grave.
+Two of the bodies were found with their hands tied and gunshot wounds to the knees and the head, Nebytov said.

 “Why is this happening in 2022?
 This is not the 1940s.
 How could mass killings, torture, burned cities, and filtration camps set up by the Russian military in the occupied territories resembling Nazi concentration camps come true?”